thalesubk/novel/README.md

 ## Installation

-To use Novel in a project, you can run the following command to install the `novel` [NPM package](https://www.npmjs.com/package/novel-ubk):
+To use Novel in a project, you can run the following command to install the `novel` [NPM package](https://www.npmjs.com/package/ubk-novel):

 ```
-npm i novel-ubk
+npm i ubk-novel
 ```

 Then, you can use it in your code like this: